 The Real Jessie Eden and Peaky Blinders

-With the appearance of Jessie Eden as a main character in Peaky Blinders, as the biographer of the real Jessie, I find myself being asked about the real Jessie.
-You can find out more by attending the cultural debate and entertainment event in Birmingham on January 13th, which I will be speaking at:
+With the appearance of Jessie Eden as a main character in Peaky Blinders, as the biographer of the real Jessie, I found myself being asked about the real Jessie, who I knew in the 1970s, along with her husband and in-laws.

 But, if you want to write about Communist trades unionists in history, I would say – ask a historian of Communist trades unionists!